 - Cucumbers – Adds a fresh crunch and color.

 - Olives – I use a mix of black and kalamata olives.

-- Red Onion – Just a bit of red onion adds a bit of spice.
+- Red Onion – Adds a bit of spice.

 - Cheese– In my world, you can't have pasta salads without cheese, so I add two of my favorites - parmesan and feta.

 - Herbs - You can add a number of fresh herbs, but with this, I'd go with fresh oregano, basil, and/or parsley if you have them on hand.
 If not, you can use the dried versions.
 Just be sure to use less since they're more pungent.

 - Seasonings– Italian seasoning, oregano, salt, black pepper

 - Dressing–A simple mix of olive oil and red wine vinegar.
 Use great quality for both and it brings out big flavors.